ChrisGantous/CBT-Labs/README.md

-# Lab 1
+# Lab 2
-In lab one I used what I learned to set tags using the GUI and PowerShell.
+In lab two I used what I learned to configure Diagnostics, Log Analytics, Queries and Alerts using the GUI and Azure CLI PowerShell.